 that they do not like repeating the act because they believe it sometimes

 leads to familiarity and the tendency for the client to ask for free sex.
-Abena says she got into the business because her mother
+Abena says she got into the business because her mother could

-drop-out from the school.
+the school.
 Indeed, life has

 not been smooth sailing for the family.
 She therefore though it's prudent to